Bsenzio/wamg/README.md

 The `.mod` file does not contain the NESmaker engine or proprietary binaries.
 It represents the project state, assets, and configuration as used during development.

+Screenshots of NESmaker project configuration are provided for documentation and reproducibility purposes.

 ## 🛠 Build Requirements

 To rebuild the ROM from source, you will need: